 Please pray for Haiti.
 Glory to God for the people who are unharmed.
 Prayers for the injured and the people trying to help them.
 Please donate what you can

 View the update on Earthquake relief from Bishop Oge Beauvoir with Food for the Poor and Elizabeth Lowell with St Vincent’s here.

 8/18/2021 Update from Pere Duveaux:

-- Help find an emergency blankets to keep them from the rain
+Help find an emergency blanket to keep them from the rain.